-Collaborative Collective engagement may be most appropriate at times of significant corporate or wider economic stress, or when the risks posed threaten to destroy significant value the ability of the company to continue.
+Collaborative Collective engagement may be appropriate at times of significant corporate or wider economic stress, or when the risks posed threaten to destroy significant value the ability of the company to continue.
+Equally, it may be the most appropriate tool for realising changes to positively increase investment return.

-Institutional investors should disclose their policy on collective engagement, indicating their readiness to work with other investors through formal and informal groups when this is necessary to achieve their objectives and ensure companies are aware of concerns.
+Institutional investors should disclose their policy on collective engagement, indicating their readiness to work with other investors through formal and informal groups when this is necessary to achieve their objectives and ensure investees are aware of concerns.
 The disclosure should also indicate the kinds of circumstances in which the institutional investor would consider participating in collective engagement.